-Arranging a funeral can be an overwhelming experience, and many things will need to be taken care of as the event is planned.
+Arranging a funeral can be an overwhelming experience, and many things will need to be taken care of as the funeral is planned.
 When a death occurs there can sometimes be a delay with regards to the medical certificate and registration however, this does not mean that preliminary arrangements cannot be discussed.

 Here at Dillamore we are in the fortunate position to have an onsite Chapel of Rest and can arrange visits by appointment, for you to spend time with your loved ones during normal working hours.
 Please give us notice of an intended visit so that the necessary arrangements may be made and delay avoided.

 Some things to consider when you are ready…

 - Where would your loved one like to rest?

 - Does your loved one have any religious needs that should be considered?

 - Are you aware of your loved one’s wishes?
 Perhaps they pre-arranged their funeral, wrote down their wishes, or informed someone close to them of what they would like.

 - Did your loved one express any preference to be buried or cremated?

 - Did your loved one have a funeral plan in place, or had they allocated any funds to pay for their funeral?
 If not, do you have a budget in mind?

 - Would your loved one want a very simple funeral, or would they like it to be more personalised?